Mt. Kilimanjaro Weather - When is the Best Time to Climb?

 The Weather on Kilimanjaro - When to Go?

-April - June
+April - May

-The main rainy season lasts from the end of March through to mid June.
+Tanzania's main rainy season lasts from the end of March through to mid June.
 As elsewhere in the world, when exactly it rains and when it stops is impossible to predict.
-It's the warmest time of the year in Tanzania, but those months are so wet that many operators simply do not offer climbs in April/May at all.

 June - August

-August - October
+August - September

 August and even more so September is the peak climbing season on Kilimanjaro.
 The weather is good with many clear days and warmer than in June/July.
-You may, however, get clouds blanketing the forest/moorland zone, and on the southern routes you may get rained on on the first days.
+You may, however, get clouds blanketing the lower forest/moorland zone, and on the southern routes you may get rained on on the first days.
 But once you leave the rain forest behind all is good!
-The good conditions last into about mid Occtober when the build up for the short rains begins.

-The weather on Kilimanjaro becomes more unstable and the number of climbers drops.
 As in all tropical regions of the world, the wetter time of the year announces itself with afternoon clouds and occasional thunderstorms.
-As long as you are equipped to withstand the occasional shower, this should not present any major problems.
+As long as you are equipped to withstand the occasional shower, this should not present major problems.
+(Naturally, early October will offer you overall better weather and summit chances than late October.)

 November/December